Raul Hilberg: Critical reception

 Hilberg's study was praised by scholars and the American press.
 His findings that all of German society was involved in the "destruction process" drew attention.
 Some scholars argued that Hilberg overlooked Nazi ideology and the nature of the regime.
 Hilberg's claim that Jews abetted their own persecutors sparked a debate among Jewish scholars and in Jewish press.
 According to a 2021 study, "the reception of Hilberg's work marks a crucial step in the formation of the Holocaust as part of historical consciousness."

 At the time, most historians of the phenomenon subscribed to what would today be called the extreme intentionalist position, where sometime early in his career, Hitler developed a master plan for the genocide of the Jewish people and that everything that happened was the unfolding of the plan.
 This clashed with the lesson Hilberg had absorbed under Neumann, whose Behemoth: The Structure and Practice of National Socialism (1942/1944) described the Nazi regime as a virtually stateless political order characterized by chronic bureaucratic infighting and turf disputes.

 The task Hilberg set for himself was to analyze the way the overall policies of genocide were engineered within the otherwise conflicting politics of Nazi factions.
-It helped that the Americans classifying the huge amount of Nazi documents used, precisely, the categories his future mentor Neumann had employed in his Behemoth study.
+It helped that the Americans classifying the huge number of Nazi documents used, precisely, the categories his future mentor Neumann had employed in his Behemoth study.